jenkins-x-charts/jenkins-x-installer/README.md

 CTR-D to exit the pod and it is garbage collected so you don't need to clean it up

-## add the installer to your clusters
+## Add the installer to your cluster
 ```
 jx ns $NAMESPACE